SHsuperCM/CITResewn/docs/usage/help.md

 For more information on Broken Paths, read the [Broken Paths section in the config docs](/usage/config).

+### CIT Resewn doesn't work/crashes with another mod installed.
+Check if the mod is in the incompatible section of [Supported Mods](/mods/supported/#incompatible).

 ### Anything else:
 Feel free to open an [Issue](https://github.com/SHsuperCM/CITResewn/issues) or DM @SHsuperCM on the Fabric discord server for anything CIT Resewn!